Student Statement of Rights

 - The process for making a Report of sexual misconduct involving a student, faculty, or staff is as follows:

 - The individual making a Report should submit an email with details of the event or actions they would like to report.
 Reports are generally more severe and urgent than Complaints.
-All individuals involved and/or effected should be detailed in the Report, and desired outcome(s) should also be included in the report.
+All individuals involved and/or affected should be detailed in the Report, and desired outcome(s) should also be included in the report.

 - The Report should be communicated to the Director of Education by sending an email to educationdirector@rhodescollege.ca or the President at president@rhodescollege.ca.
-The Complainant should direct the complaint to the Director of Education unless they do not receive a response within two business days, or when more urgent attention to the matter is required, or if the individual feels more comfortable addressing their complain to the President.
+The Complainant should direct the complaint to the Director of Education unless they do not receive a response within two business days, or when more urgent attention to the matter is required, or if the individual feels more comfortable addressing their complaint to the President.

 - The process for responding to a Report of sexual misconduct involving a student, staff, or faculty is as follows: